-Not only are blueberries yummy, they have some fantastic health benefits which include:
+Not only are blueberries yummy, they have some surprisingly beneficial benefits which include:

 1. The highest antioxidant capacity of all fresh fruit: Blue Berries, being very rich in anti oxidants like Anthocyanin, vitamin C, B complex, vitamin E, vitamin A, copper (a very effective immune builder and anti-bacterial), selenium, zinc, iron (promotes immunity by raising haemoglobin and oxygen concentration in blood) etc. boost up your immune system and prevent infections.
 Once your immunity is strong, you won’t catch colds, fever, pox and all such nasty viral and bacterial communicable diseases.

 2. Neutralizes free radicals which can affect disease and aging in the body: Blue Berries bring you the brightest ray of hope, for they are laden with anti oxidants and rank number 1 in the world of anti oxidants.
 This is mainly due to presence of Anthocyanin, a pigment responsible for the blue color of the blue berries.
 The abundance of vitamin-C is also a big factor for this as well.